 Rent your windsurfing equipment:

 Unless you are staying for a few months then it is better to rent your gear while you are here.
 No hassles with the airlines, The latest gear is always available, and you can exchange it to suit the conditions of the day.
 You also get the chance to try all sorts of different equipment.
-If the wind don’t blow (which hardly ever happens) you can exchange it for Surfboards, Snorkel gear or simply take a *Lay Day

 Take Windsurfing Insurance (for the gear):

 Maui is pretty tough on the gear and accidents do happen.
-If you insure the gear before you sail, you wont get stuck with a hefty ding repair bill.
+If you insure the gear before you sail, you won’t get stuck with a hefty ding repair bill.

 Take a Lesson:

 Maui is different from most places you may have sailed before.
 There is a common phenomenon known as the “Maui Factor” where newcomers almost always overestimate their sailing abilities and underestimate the wind conditions.
-Maui wind can be very strong and the ocean movements and currents are different to any lake or river sailing you may have done.
+Maui wind can be very strong and the ocean movements and currents are different from any lake or river sailing you may have done.
 There are advanced lessons for all levels of rider.
 Every new sailor should book at least one “orientation session” to learn about the local sailing areas, hazards, and rules.
 The instructors can help you tune your gear, guide you, and help you stay out of trouble.

 Know the Rules: